curvefi/metaregistry/README.md

 1. Curve Stable Registry: A registry of custom pool implementations deployed by Curve Core.
 2. Curve Stable Factory: A permissionless [StableSwap](https://curve.fi/files/stableswap-paper.pdf) pool factory, which also acts as a registry for pools that its users create.
-3. Curve Crypto Registry: A registry of custom CryptoSwap pool implementaions deployed by Curve Core.
+3. Curve Crypto Registry: A registry of custom CryptoSwap pool implementations deployed by Curve Core.
 4. Curve Crypto Factory: A permissionless [CryptoSwap](https://curve.fi/files/crypto-pools-paper.pdf) pool factory, which also acts as a registry for pools that its users create.

 Each of the child registries are accompanied by a RegistryHandler, which is a contract that wraps around the child registry and enforces the abi implemented in the MetaRegistry.
 These registry handlers are then added to the MetaRegistry using the `MetaRegistry.add_registry_handler` method.